Boycott Starbucks

 Why we do it:

 Workers’ power relies on our collaboration.
 For a walkout to work, especially in a poor job market, the rest of us have to stand with the workers.
 Whatever you think about broader economic pressure like permanent bans on Amazon or an “everything including travel” ban over Thanksgiving, please commit to never crossing an actual (or virtual) picket line.
 Don’t shop where workers are on strike.
+You can also directly support striking workers with a donation to the strike fund:

 Scroll to Top